princessnvidia/PrincessPhotos/README.md

 ---

-## Screenshots

-Coming soon.
+# Philosophy

+PrincessPhotos explores what a modern Linux photo manager can be.

+The project focuses on fast navigation, clean visual design and efficient organization while avoiding unnecessary complexity.
+It aims to provide a smooth experience for photographers and everyday users alike, with an interface that stays responsive even when managing large collections.

+The long-term vision is to combine elegant desktop workflows with intelligent features such as semantic search, face recognition and non-destructive editing, while remaining fully open source.

 ---

-## Technologies

-- Python
-- PySide6
-- Qt6
+# Status

+🚧 Active Development

 ---

-## Philosophy

-PrincessPhotos aims to provide a beautiful, modern and lightweight photo management experience for Linux users while remaining fully open source.

----

-## License
+# License

 MIT License